coderbee/DeepLearningCourse/README.md

 The broad steps in implementing neural netwoks are as follows

 1) Define Model Structure
-    -number of layers, # neurons per layer
+    - number of layers, # neurons per layer
-    -activation functions to use
+    - activation functions to use
 2) Initialize model parameters
 3) Iterate through this
-    -Calculate cost function J using forward propogation -Calculate the current dradients using backward propogation
+    - Calculate cost function J using forward propogation
+    - Calculate the current dradients using backward propogation
     - Update weights